Multi-Level Marketing - Explained

 Example of a Multi-level Marketing Organization

 Herbalife Nutrition Ltd., having over 500,000 distributors, is an esteemed multi-level marketing firm.
 It specializes in distributing weight-loss and health-based products.
 With FTC investigating Herbalife, its activist investor named William Ackman brought the company in limelight by shorting stock worth $1 billion in 2012.
 He charged the company for following a pyramid scheme, and challenged that the stock price of the company will instantly fall due to the scam.
 Last year in 2018, Ackman surrendered his bet, and gradually on Aug 28, 2018, the stock price of Herbalife was $58 per share.
 Many people have accused Herbalife of its illegal practices of misinterpreting its sales, and have filed many lawsuits against its operations.
 In 2016, during a settlement with the FTC, the company decided to reorganize their business structure.
-In its defence, the company says that the majority of its revenues are a result of product sales instead of recruitment.
+In its defense, the company says that the majority of its revenues are a result of product sales instead of recruitment.
 Several protection plans such as money-back guarantee, are offered to its members so as to reimburse for the products they could not manage to sell.